 Aggravated Domestic Battery

 Aggravated domestic battery is a more serious criminal charge than domestic battery.
+Additionally, aggravated domestic battery is a Class 2 felony.
 In Illinois, a person is guilty of aggravated domestic battery if they knowingly or intentionally:

 • Cause great bodily harm to a family or household member